o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 ## Conclusion

 With this application we wanted to show one way of using our findings and algorithms in a production-like environment.
 We showed how it is possible to built a server application which is capable of integrating different programming languages and use them for machine learning in an efficient way.
 With Node.js it is an ease to set up an highly scalable server which can handle asynchronous executions of foreign code very well.
-With the help spawning child processes a reliable communicate with those files is possible.
-With the help of GraphQL it was possible to set up a very modern and reliable API which any front-end can use to retrieve the result, which are produced by the  the machine learning algorithms.
-If it is necessary to switch out the DBMS in the future the API endpoints will not change and the front-end system would not need to be heavily modified.
+The ability to spawn child processes offers a reliable way to communicate with those foreign code files.
+GraphQL makes it it possible to set up a very modern and reliable API which any front-end can use to retrieve the result, from  the SentiTomo database.
+Due to the implementation of it, possible changes to the database management system will very like not affect the API endpoints which lead to the fact that changes to the client side has not be updated accordingly.
+This drastically reduces maintenance costs.

-The client side was implemented in React, which makes it highly dynamical from a user point of view and well structured from a programmer's point of view.
+On the client side we implemented React, which makes the appearence highly dynamical and the codebase is well structured.
 With the help of different packages it was possible to built a easy to use and good looking user interface.

-All in all we hope that we could show you one possible way of how to build a good solution for monitoring topics and trends in social media today.
+We hope that we could show you one possible way of how to build a good solution for monitoring topics and trends in social media today.

 ## Questions